initiafy/design-system-initiafy/README.md

 - Navigate to the root of the library;
 - Run `ng run build`;
 - Navigate to the root of the project;
-- Run `npm run package`;
+- Run `npm run package` to update the library files;
-- Run `ng serve` to update the library files.
+- Run `ng serve` jto build the prokect.

 ## Publishing library in npm

-- Run `npm pubish` to push files in the npm library
+- Run `npm publish dist` to publish new version of the library in the npm.